 Rugman Bible Before

-I couldn’t believe my luck when this bible was offered for sale on the Internet in Feb 2008.
+I couldn’t believe my luck when this Rugman bible was offered for sale on the internet in February 2008.
 As you can see the bible was in a terrible condition with the front cover separate from the main body.
 The bible was originally covered in black goat skin but faded badly.

 Emily Caroline Rugman was my second cousin, 3 times removed.

 I had the bible restored at Keele University at considerably more than what I paid for it but they did a fantastic job.
 The spine was replaced, the front and back covers were attached with new paper, the goatskin was stained to its original colour and the brass-work was cleaned.

 Illustrations and text pages were in very good condition compared to the hard covers in goatskin.

 On the 1901 census Emily and Arthur had no children.
 The first children’s page is blank and the second page has nieces and nephews of Emily.